langchain-ai/langgraph/docs/docs/concepts/memory.md

 See this how-to [video](https://www.youtube.com/watch?v=37VaU7e7t5o) example usage of dynamic few-shot example selection in LangSmith.

-## Personalizing Applications
+## Maintaining Data Across Chat Sessions

 LangGraph's [persistence layer](https://langchain-ai.github.io/langgraph/concepts/persistence/#persistence) has checkpointers that utilize various storage systems, including an in-memory key-value store or different databases.
-These checkpoints write the graph state at each execution step into a thread, which can be accessed at a later time using a thread ID to resume a previous graph execution.
+These checkpoints capture the graph state at each execution step and accumulate in a thread, which can be accessed at a later time using a thread ID to resume a previous graph execution.
+We add persistence to our graph by passing a checkpointer to the `compile` method, as shown here.

 ```python
 # Compile the graph with a checkpointer